 The main focus of this paper is D-quantification by means of minden 'every', and the textbook properties such a quantifier has been assumed to have.
-We will present data that appear to conflict with some of these "textbook" properties; explanations will either rely on the assumption that OH minden did not in fact have the property in question, or they will evoke the interference of some other factor (usually some other mode of quantification).
+We will present data that appear to conflict with some of these 'textbook' properties; explanations will either rely on the assumption that OH minden did not in fact have the property in question, or they will evoke the interference of some other factor (usually some other mode of quantification).

 A crucial type of interaction involves minden and indeterminate pronouns.
-What will be discussed is in fact the "afterlife" of Hungarian indeterminate pronouns.
+What will be discussed is in fact the 'afterlife' of Hungarian indeterminate pronouns.
 In OH codices (and, after that, during every stage of Hungarian) we find particle + indeterminate compounds, such as vala-ki lit.
-VALA-who 'somebody', akár-hol AKÁR-where 'anywhere', and so on; minden 'every' itself combined with certain pronouns: minden-ha 'every-when', minden-hol 'every-where', etc.
+VALA-who 'somebody', $ak\acute{a}r$ -hol AKÁR-where 'anywhere', and so on; minden 'every' itself combined with certain pronouns: minden-ha 'every-when', minden-hol 'every-where', etc.

-At this stage of discussion the issue (taken up in sections 3 and 4) is the following: According to Kratzer and Shimoyama, in European languages, with such particle + indeterminate combinations, all the particle contributes is an uninterpretable feature, which needs to be checked with a covert operator somewhere higher in the structure.
-Where Hungarian is concerned, our claim is that, pending further research, Hungarian indefinite combinations can be assumed to behave as predicted by Kratzer and Shimoyama: the particle contributes an uninterpretable feature, which needs to be checked by, say, an interrogative operator, by a default existential quantifier, and so on.
-Nevertheless, we argue that minden in all its combinations had its own interpretable feature.
-That is to say, Hungarian minden appears to behave as proposed in the Agree-based model of the syntax-semantics interface in Biberauer & Roberts (2011), in that it carried its own interpretable (quantificational) feature.
-(See also Watanabe 2004 for a more fine-grained model of indeterminate-operator relations).
+At this stage of discussion the issue (taken up in Sections 3 and 4) is the following: According to Kratzer-Shimoyama, in European languages, with such particle + indeterminate combinations, all the particle contributes is an uninterpretable feature, which needs to be checked with a covert operator somewhere higher in the structure.
+Where Hungarian is concerned, our claim is that (i) Pending further research, Hungarian indefinite combinations can be assumed to behave as predicted by Kratzer and Shimoyama: the particle contributes an uninterpretable feature, which needs to be checked by, say, an interrogative operator, by a default existential quantifier, and so on. (ii) Nevertheless, we argue that minden in all its combinations had its own interpretable feature.
+That is to say, Hungarian minden appears to behave as proposed in the Agree-based model of the syntax-semantics interface in Biberauer and Roberts (2011), in that it carried its own interpretable (quantificational) feature.
+(See also Watan-abe (2004) for a more fine-grained model of indeterminate-operator relations).

-1.2.
-Ways and means of quantification
+1.2 Ways and Means of Quantification

-1.2.1.
-D-quantification vs. A-quantification
+D-quantification vs A-quantification

 Since the middle of the nineteen-eighties it has been known to the semantics community that the linguistic expression of quantification is not confined to quantifying NPs (or adverbial quantifiers like frequency adverbs).
-On the basis of morphosyntactic criteria two natural classes of quantifier expressions were distinguished by Barbara Partee, with the tacit assumption that the difference in linguistic expression may involve logical differences as well (Partee 1995).
+On the basis of morphosyntactic criteria two natural classes of quantifier expressions were distinguished by Barbara Partee, with the tacit assumption that the difference in linguistic expression may involve logical differences as well (Partee (1995)).